 Long-term Care Quality

-In addition to receiving a great overall grade, this facility also received an A+ long-term care grade.
-When facilities receive a score in this range in long-term care it typically means it's well-staffed and is an overall good place to live on a permanent basis.
-On top of looking at the volume of care provided by aids and other staff, we also looked at the number of residents vaccinated against pneumonia.
-This nursing home vaccinated 99.52941 percent of its residents, which is much higher than the average nursing home.
-Clearly, this nursing home is doing something right in this area as it was able to keep its residents out of the hospital.
-It had only 0.03 hospitalizations per one thousand long-term resident days, which is an impressively low figure.
+In addition to receiving a great overall grade, this nursing home received an A+ in the area of long-term care.
+When nursing homes receive this type of score in this category it is a good sign for resident care and indicates that the place is well-staffed with nurses aids.
+On top of assessing the quantity of care provided by nurses and other staff, we also looked at the number of residents vaccinated against pneumonia.
+This nursing home gave the vaccine to 100 percent of its residents, which is very impressive.
+Pneumonia is too frequently a life threatening condition for nursing home patients so we prefer when a nursing home does not roll the dice on this issue.
+Finally, this facility was able to limit hospitalizations.
+Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

 Facility Inspections